 Here are 5 things you may not know about diesel fuel and the diesel fuel additives used to treat it.
-We like to call them 'the things you never knew you didn't know'.
+We like to call them "the things you never knew you didn't know".

 Diesel Cars May Not Be As Popular, But Are Cooler Than They Used To Be

-In the last 3 years, car makers seem to be moving away for diesel cars - none of them have stopped making them.
+In the last 3 years, car makers seem to be moving away from diesel cars - none of them have stopped making them.
 Part of it is the automakers not wanting to wrestle with the government's tougher emissions standards.
 Some of it is an intentional switch of focus to hybrids.

 It is partly due to these standards that the old image of a diesel engine with black smoke belching out of the tailpipe of a big rig is a thing of the past.
 Diesel cars today perform just like their gas-powered counterparts and look just as nice.
 The image of the noisy diesel engine with smoke belching out the back is long, long gone.
 But what isn't long gone is the great mileage you can get with a diesel car - 50 mpg or more.

 Diesel Engines Are Cleaner Than They Used To Be

 Like we just said, the image of the diesel engine belching black smoke is a thing of the past.
 Granted, there may be some old smoking diesels that were made back before the new requirements, but those are becoming fewer and fewer as they die out.
 In the last 10-20 years, the government has required diesel engine makers to install special emissions control equipment that have really helped clean up the air by keeping diesel fuel pollutants from getting into the atmosphere.
 All diesel engines made now have things like particulate traps and filters that trap all the black smoke that used to be dumped out into the air.
 Not to mention that the diesel engines themselves are more efficient and are constantly being improved, such as with the new "common rail diesel engines" they're making.